 8 Best Campgrounds in Revelstoke, BC

 Revelstoke is a river town, a mountain town, and a popular place for camping.
-It's a magnet for mountain bikers in the summer, and a well-visited pit stop along the Trans-Canada Highway anytime of the year.
-Cradled by the spectacular Selkirk Mountains and Canadian Rockies to the east, and the crystal blue lakes of the Shuswap to the west, Revelstoke campgrounds are never far from postcard perfect scenery.
+It's a magnet for mountain bikers in the summer, and a well-visited pit stop along the Trans-Canada Highway any time of the year.
+Cradled by the spectacular Selkirk Mountains and Canadian Rockies to the east, and the crystal blue lakes of the Shuswap to the west, Revelstoke campgrounds are never far from postcard-perfect scenery.

 At a base elevation of 480 meters, expect a good night's sleep following an active day in the surrounding temperate rainforest and an even better slumber if you've been high in the alpine.
-Until you get accustomed to higher altitude, don't be surprised if exertion affects your energy.
+Until you get accustomed to higher altitudes, don't be surprised if exertion affects your energy.

 While Revelstoke provides convenient access to world-class backcountry wilderness recreation, families enjoy easy camping, hiking, and mountain-bike riding on Revelstoke's greenbelt trail.
 Folks who love to gently float down a scenic river can stay current with natural forces here.

 While you are certain to be inspired by Revelstoke's wild side, campground amenities make this destination a happy camping place for everyone.
 Look for something along the mighty Columbia River, beneath a mammoth western red cedar tree, or with a panoramic view.
-Revelstoke is where outdoor enthusiasts - young and young at heart - come to camp.
+Revelstoke is where outdoor enthusiasts—young and young at heart—come to camp.
 Like its name suggests, you are sure to revel in the experience!

 Whether tenting with minimal services or driving into town in a spacious RV, find a perfect spot and get "Revel-stoked" with our list of the best campgrounds in Revelstoke, BC.